aolose/vite-sveltekit-node-ws/README.md

 - server : the httpServer from Polka(production mode) or from Vite(development.preview mode)
 - pathHandle: return true if the request no need to be handled by sveltekit
 - pathname: the request's pathname
+- global: sets the request to use the global namespace.
+Should be set to the same as wsPlugin.